BoringBoredom/PC-Optimization-Hub/README.md

   - ## GPU (NVIDIA)
     - [Cancerogeno's guide](https://docs.google.com/document/d/14ma-_Os3rNzio85yBemD-YSpF_1z75mZJz1UdzmW8GE/edit)
 # Windows
+  - The never-ending background bloat of Windows reduces performance ([especially 0.1% Lows](https://youtu.be/hwNAa_OdP1w)) significantly.
+    Note: I am not advocating using pre-made ISOs; on the contrary, you should make your own.
   - I highly recommend setting up a multi-boot environment to separate the gaming and the "can-be-bloated" operating system.
 Keeping your programs and files on a different partition (separate from operating system partitions) is also convenient due to all operating systems having shared access to everything and the ease of reinstalling either of them without having to back up your data.
   - As usual, disable everything you don't explicitely need and avoid installing unnecessary and bloated drivers (included in e.g. Realtek audio, gaming peripheral software).
   - A lot of the default system tools lack functionality.
 For example, the Task Manager is an inaccurate representation of system load since it only displays Core usage on a very superficial level.
 It doesn't account for things like [context switching](https://en.wikipedia.org/wiki/Context_switch) which can be very expensive.